Sushants-Git/keeper/README.md

 To make a contribution you can open up an issue and let us know what you want to improve in the app , so that we can assign you to it.

 HAPPY CODING !!!

+## Code of Conduct

+- Before opening up a new issue please make sure that there is no duplicate issue regarding that topic.
+- While making a pull request for the issue make sure to write down the issue number with it like for example `Fixing slow rendering bug #141`
+- Please keep be civil and respectful to all!!